Data Management (DMS) allows you to import large amounts of data to a database in a quick manner. This helps you save manpower and resources.

 - CSV files.
-A CSV file is a text file that uses commas (,) to separate values.
-The first row must be column names.
+Values in a CSV file must be separated by commas (,).
+The first row must be field names.

-- If you need to execute SQL statements to import only a small amount of data, we recommend that you submit a Normal Data Modify or Lock-Free Data Modify ticket.
-This helps ensure the stability of the destination database.
-For more information, see Common data change and Data change without locking.
+- If you need to use SQL statements to import only a small amount of data, we recommend that you submit a Normal Data Modify or Lockless change ticket.

-- We recommend that you use SQL statements with better performance to import data, such
+- We recommend that you use SQL statements with better performance to import a large

 - Log on to the DMS console.

-- On the Data Import page, set the parameters as described in the following table.
+- On the Large Data Import tab, set the parameters that are described in the following table.

-Parameter Description Reason Category Required.
-The reason for the data import operation.
+Parameter Description Database Required.
+The destination database to which data is imported.Note If the destination database is managed in an instance in Flexible Management or Stable Change mode, make sure that you have logged on to the database.
+If not, the database is not displayed for you to select.
+Reason Category Required.
+The reason for the data import.
 Business Background Required.
-The detailed description of the business background of the data import operation.
-Change Stakeholder Optional.
-The stakeholders of the data import operation.
-Database Required.
-The destination database of the data import operation.Note If the destination database is managed in an instance in Flexible Management or Stable Change mode, make sure that the database is logged on.
-Otherwise, the database will not appear in the drop-down list.
+The purpose or objective of the data import.
 File Encoding Required.
 The encoding algorithm to be used by the destination database.
 Valid values:

 - Automatic Identification

-- Text: the SQL statements for rolling back the data import operation.
+- Optional.
+Valid values: Text: the SQL statements for rolling back the data import operation.
 Enter the SQL statements in the field.

 - Attachment: the file that contains the SQL statements for rolling back the data import operation.
 You can upload a TXT file or an SQL script.
 The file can be up to 15 MB in size.

 - Click Submit and wait until the precheck is complete.
-If the ticket fails the precheck, find out
+If the ticket fails the precheck, troubleshoot

 INSERTstatements based on the uploaded file.